Eastlake at 124th Station Area Master Plan (2015)

 The Farmer's Co-Operative Grain Elevator located on the Eastlake Open Lands was constructed in 1920.
 The grain elevator was one of two that served many of the farm families who are well known within the Thornton community, including the Lambertsons, Stonehockers, and Brammings, to name a few.
 The Grain Elevator was listed on the National Register of Historic Places in 2010.

-In November 2013, the RTD Board approved a contract award to Regional Rail Partners (RRP) formerly known as Graham, Balfour Beatty, Hamon Constructors (GBBH) to build the North Metro Rail line to Eastlake at the 124th station by January 2018.
+In November 2013, the RTD Board approved a contract award to Regional Rail Partners (RRP) formerly known as Graham, Balfour Beatty, Hamon Constructors (GBBH) to build the North Metro Rail line to Eastlake at the 124th station.
+The N Line opened to passenger service in September 2020.

 The original Eastlake Station Transit-Oriented Development Master Plan Report was adopted by City Council on February 24, 2009.